-Make wellness a priority.
-You may feel like you have to “do it all,” regardless of the toll it takes on you.
-However, one of the most important things you can do for your loved one is to take care of yourself by doing the following:
+It can also be stressful.
+As a caregiver, you may feel you have to “do it all,” regardless of the toll it takes on you.
+However, one of the most important things you can do is take care of yourself.

 - Visit your doctor for regular check-ups.